YirimS/reading-notes/201_reading_notes/class_03.md

   el.textContent = colors[2];

-  if you want to write out all of the items in an array you would have to use a loop
+  If you want to write out all of the items in an array you would have to use a loop

 # Decisions and Loops